 As we move through the final weeks of winter, the need for heightened vigilance and proactive cybersecurity measures becomes more pronounced.
 The combination of increased cyber threats during this period and the evolving sophistication of cybercrime, as underscored by Dell’s findings, calls for a comprehensive and dynamic approach to cybersecurity.

 The landscape of cyber threats is continuously evolving, with new challenges emerging regularly.
-Technologies like Gen AI present both opportunities and risks, requiring businesses to stay agile and informed.
+Technologies like Gen AI present both opportunities and risks.
+This requires businesses to stay agile and informed.
 The role of cybersecurity in safeguarding not only IT infrastructure but also the broader integrity of business operations cannot be overstated.
 As we brace for future cyber challenges, the importance of adapting and reinforcing cybersecurity measures remains a paramount concern for businesses of all sizes.